NERC-CEH/RainfallQC/docs/tutorials.rst

     | ...                | ...      | ...       |                  |                  | ...                 |
     +--------------------+----------+-----------+------------------+------------------+---------------------+

-You could then run checks that require metadata i.e. using the ``check_hourly_exceedance_etccdi_rx1day`` check which exceeds the location-specific hourly day rainfall 1-day record:
+You could then run checks that require metadata i.e. the ``check_hourly_exceedance_etccdi_rx1day`` QC check which flags rainfall values exceeding the hourly day rainfall 1-day record at a given location:

 .. code-block:: python
     :caption: Running a check for annual exceedance of maximum Rx1day from the ETCCDI dataset.